grumpyf0x48/zem-rm/README.md

     $ wget https://git.framasoft.org/grumpyf0x48/zen-rm/raw/master/.zrm -O $HOME/.zrm

-Then, add the following at the end of your `.bashrc` or `.zshrc` file:
+Then, add the following at the end of your `.bashrc` file:

 ```sh
 if [ -f ~/.zrm ]; then